finbourne/lusid-sdk-java/sdk/docs/RelationshipDefinitionsApi.md

     RelationshipDefinitionsApi apiInstance = new RelationshipDefinitionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the specified relationship definition.
     String code = "code_example"; // String | The code of the specified relationship definition.
 Together with the domain and scope this uniquely   identifies the relationship definition.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the relationship definition.
 Defaults to return   the latest version of the definition if not specified. try {
-      RelationshipDefinition result = apiInstance.getRelationshipDefinition(scope, code, asAt);
+      RelationshipDefinition result = apiInstance.getRelationshipDefinition(scope, code)
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RelationshipDefinitionsApi#getRelationshipDefinition");